Tiny House Challenge

 • assorted 3DuxDesign connectors and cardboard

-• 16 x 16 inch board or paper for floorplan
+• 16 x 16 inch board or taped paper for "land plot"

-• pipe cleaners, straws, craft paper, stickers, glue, markers, paint
+• optional crafts like pipe cleaners, straws, craft paper, stickers, glue, markers, paint etc

 K-ESS3-3-Communicate solutions that will reduce the impact of humans on .the land, water, air, and/or other living things in the local environment.

 K-ESS2-2 Construct an argument supported by evidence for how plants and animals (including humans) can change the environment to meet their needs.